 10. Zipline/canopy tour

 When it comes to exploring Nosara, most people think of the beaches.
 But, what about the mountains?
-On a canopy tour, you’ll get to see Nosara from above and explore the dense jungle the occupies the mountainsides.
+On a canopy tour, you’ll get to see Nosara from above and explore the dense jungle that occupies the mountainsides.

 11. Mala Noche Waterfall Tour